 alternative is, instead of steam, to use a complete different heat carrier - for instance

-Thermal Oil, where you can operate atmospheric (unpressurised) at
+THERMAL FLUID, a special oil where you can operate atmospheric (unpressurised) at

 300°C. This is however a complete different system, and you cannot just use